Chapter 15:

 “Magic reserves?”
 Renji asked, exchanging a surprised glance with Alina.

 “Yes.
-Judging from your reactions, I take it neither of you knew?”
+Judging from your reactions, neither of you knew.”

 “You’re kidding…” Renji said, brow furrowed.
 “You mean I can use magic?”

-Feeling better, he tried to stand with Alina supporting him.
+Feeling steadier, he tried to stand, leaning on Alina for support.
 She helped him to a chair.

 “Yes, you definitely can.
 You just need to be taught how.
 You have quite substantial magic reserves,” Celia answered.